confluentinc/ksql/docs/reference/server-configuration.md

 issuing push queries that only receive data infrequently from the server, as otherwise those connections will be severed when the timeout (default 10 minutes) is hit.

-Decreasing this timeout allows you to close connections more aggressively and save server resources while increasing this timeout makes the server more tolerant of low-data volume use cases.
+Decreasing this timeout enables closing connections more aggressively to save server resources.
+Increasing this timeout makes the server more tolerant of low-data volume use cases.

 ## `ksql.variable.substitution.enable`